philgyford/samuelpepys-twitter/README.md

     # Which timezone are the times of the tweets in?
 (Default: 'Europe/London')
     TIMEZONE='Europe/London'

+	# Only needed if using Redis (see below).
+Example value:
+	REDIS_URL = redis://rediscloud:sjPfErI4xocRopQW@pub-redis-18850.us-east-1-2.1.ec2.garantiadata.com:18850

 See [Wikipedia's list](http://en.wikipedia.org/wiki/List_of_tz_database_time_zones) of TZ timezone strings for the `TIMEZONE` setting.